hernantz/blog/content/its-the-competition-stupid.md

 the more you harm your chances of prosperity.

 Monopolies:

+Governments are thought to be good monopolies
+There's a natural tendency for goverments to grow and freedoms to shrink.
+The government can default but not disappear.
+That is not fair with other competitors.

 A career open to all talents: every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.